 In some cases, vendors will hire subcontractors to perform specific tasks.
 These subcontractors should also possess adequate workers’ comp.
 Homeowners associations should not allow vendors to hire subcontractors without approval from the HOA itself.
 Proper screening, which includes asking for a Certificate of Insurance, can save the HOA a lot of trouble down the road.

-Of course, even after taking all of these steps, the HOA should still maintain its own worker compensation insurance policy.
+Of course, even after taking all of these steps, the HOA should still maintain a separate policy for worker compensation insurance for HOA communities.

 Most states allow homeowners associations to take out a workers’ comp policy through a private insurer.
 Nowadays, insurance can even be purchased online.
 If an HOA has an existing relationship with a provider or agent, it is best to ask them for a workers’ comp quote and avail of any discounts.